-If you’re a fan of Christopher Nolan’s Batman trilogy, you’ll love Joker.
+If you’re a fan of Christopher Nolan’s Dark Knight trilogy, you’ll love Joker.

 The only way to describe Knives Out is clever.
 Within the first ten minutes, you’ll think you’ve figured the whole murder mystery out, even before Daniel Craig’s character Benoit Blanc.
 But then the rug is pulled out from under you and you’ll be so engrossed in this witty comedy trying to figure out the puzzle.
 Enjoyable, compelling and refreshingly original – plus every member of the stellar ensemble cast is on their A-game acting-wise – makes Knives Out one of the best movies on Netflix Australia.